CrypTools/AESCipher/README.md

 # AESCipher
-Advanced Encryption Standard (CTR mode only for the moment)
+Advanced Encryption Standard (CTR mode only for the moment).